Braidwood Academy: The English method

-Samuel Johnson described his own visit to the school in 1773: "one subject of philosophical curiosity to be found in Edinburgh, which no other city has to show; a college of the deaf and dumb, who are taught to speak, to read, to write, and to practise arithmetic, by a gentleman whose name is Braidwood.
+Green also describes Braidwood's views of spoken language which "confused the gift of speech with the gift of reason":"Mr Braidwood hath frequently intimated to me, as an opinion founded upon his experience in this art, that articulate or spoken language hath so great and essential a tendency to confirm and enlarge ideas, above the power of written language, that it is almost impossible for deaf persons, without the use of speech, to be perfect in their ideas."In October 1773, Samuel Johnson visited the school while traveling through Scotland, writing:"There is one subject of philosophical curiosity in Edinburgh which no other city has to show; a College for the Deaf and Dumb, who are taught to speak, to read and to write, and to practise arithmetic, by a gentleman whose name is Braidwood.
 The number which attends him is, I think, about twelve, which he brings together into a little school, and instructs according to their several degrees of proficiency."